volodymyrhudyma/blog/content/blog/2020-05-29-nullish-coalescing-operator.md

   undefined, otherwise returns right side.
-teaser: The nullish coalescing operator "??" is a logical operator that returns right-side operand if left side equals to null or undefined, otherwise returns right side.
+teaser: The nullish coalescing operator "??" is a logical operator that returns right-side operand if left side equals to null or undefined, otherwise returns left side.
 If you're familiar with the logical OR operator, you may wonder what's the difference between it and nullish coalescing operator...
 date: 2020-05-29T07:27:09.769Z
 ---
-The **nullish coalescing operator** is a logical operator that returns right-side operand if left side equals to `null` or `undefined`, otherwise returns right side.
+The **nullish coalescing operator** is a logical operator that returns right-side operand if left side equals to `null` or `undefined`, otherwise returns left side.

 ## The syntax